 PAGE RATE COST FOR THEIR TRANSCRIPT (49 cpl with per-page charge for the word index and added pages):

 370 pgs x $4.75 (orig) = $1,757.50

 PAGE RATE COST FOR OUR TRANSCRIPT (52 cpl with no per-page charge for the word index and no added pages):

 74 ADDITIONAL PAGES BILLED FOR THEIR TRANSCRIPT DIVIDED BY THE TOTAL NUMBER OF PAGES IN OUR TRANSCRIPT:

 74 pgs x $4.75 (orig) = $351.50 / 296 pgs = $1.1875/pg more for the original!

 74 pgs x $2.50 (copy) = 185.00 / 296 pgs = $0.625/pg more for a copy!

 The table below shows that even with a higher page rate, costs can be significantly lower with a court reporting company that uses more characters per line, doesn’t add or pad pages, and doesn’t have a per-page charge for the word index.

 “What about hourly rates?”

-In December 2021, I discovered that two national firms with offices in Kansas City — both of which have a per-page fee for the word index — charge $5 to $15 more per hour for attendance than we charge.
-If you only take one or two depositions a year, it’s not a big deal, but if you are paying an extra $50 to $100 per deposition, it can really add up when you need to take several lengthy depositions in a case.
+In June 2023, I discovered that two national firms with offices in Kansas City – both of which charge transcript page rates for word index pages – charge $15 to $25 more per hour for attendance than we charge.
+If you only take one or two depositions a year, it’s not a big deal, but it can add up when you need to take several lengthy depositions in a case.

 5 hours x $35/hr = $175.00